LPN and LVN Career Information

 - Clinical rotation or externship opportunities

-Some of the common areas covered by an LPN curriculum can include:
+Some of the common areas covered include:

 - Restorative, therapeutic, and preventive care